andy-12-08/AWS_DevOps_Project_1/README.md

 If you need to create a deployable package (such as a JAR file, WAR file, or Docker image) as part of your build process.

 On the other hand, you might want to skip the CodeBuild stage if you don't need to build or package your code before deploying it.
 For example, if you're deploying a static website that consists of HTML, CSS, and JavaScript files, you might not need to use CodeBuild since these files are ready to be deployed as-is.
 Ultimately, the decision to use CodeBuild in your pipeline will depend on the specific requirements of your project.
+Note that the indentation in the buildspec file is important, when copied to CodeBuild